Luce Foundation Fellowships

 It places young scholars from a wide variety of intellectual fields in

-10-month internships in selected countries in Asia.
+10-month internships in 17 different countries in East, Southeast and South Asia.
 Past assignments have included settings as diverse as an architect’s office, a newspaper, a forestry project, a family planning center, a hospital and local government agencies.

 firstname.lastname@example.org.
 CIS will contact the Luce